ksantosh464/fy19sehiring/articles/solution-engineering-natd/README.md

 # Solution Engineering North American Technology Division Interviews

 ***Note:*** This document is best viewed by clicking on this [github.io link](https://ksantosh464.github.io/Solution-Engineering/articles/solution-engineering-natd/index.html)
+If you are currently interviewing and using Oracle provided Cloud accounts -please READ the updated "Guidelines for Oracle Cloud Account Usage" section below!!

 ## The Role
 Solutions Engineering is more BREADTH than depth.
 You take the products that have already been built - extend them with your coding skills and integrate them with other products thereby building a “SOLUTION”. **This is primarily a technical job** with client interactions (60-70% technical, 40-30% communication/business).